Lake District: Wildlife

 In recent years, important changes have been made to fisheries byelaws covering the northwest region of England, to help protect some of the rarest fish species.
 In 2002, the Environment Agency introduced a new fisheries byelaw, banning the use of all freshwater fish as live or dead bait in 14 of the lakes in the Lake District: Bassenthwaite Lake, Brothers Water, Buttermere, Coniston Water, Crummock Water, Derwent Water, Ennerdale Water, Haweswater, Loweswater, Red Tarn, Thirlmere, Ullswater, Wast Water, and Windermere.
 Anglers not complying with the new byelaw can face fines of up to £2,500.

 The lakes and waters of the Lake District do not naturally support as many species of fish as other similar habitats in the south of the country and elsewhere in Europe.
 Some fish that do thrive there are particularly at risk from the introduction of new species.
 The introduction of non-native fish can lead to the predation of the native fish fauna or competition for food.
 There is also the risk of disease being introduced, which can further threaten native populations.
 In some cases, the introduced species can disturb the environment so much that it becomes unsuitable for particular fish.
 For example, a major problem has been found with ruffe.
 This non-native fish has now been introduced into several lakes in recent years.
 It is known that ruffe eats the eggs of vendace, which are particularly vulnerable because of their long incubation period.
 This means that they are susceptible to predators for up to 120 days.
 The eggs of other fish, for example roach, are only at risk for as little as three days.

+The Lake District supports a distinctive montane lichen flora, with over 55 species recorded from high-level areas.
+Whilst less diverse than the Scottish Highlands, the region contains several rare species, particularly in areas of base-rich rock.
+Brown Cove Tarn is of international importance, hosting several species that are rare throughout Europe.
+The Helvellyn range is particularly significant, with Brown Cove containing the richest lichen assemblages.
+Key species include Umbilicaria crustulosa, which was first discovered in Langdale in 1889.
+The area's lichen communities have been impacted by heavy sheep grazing since the 14th century, resulting in less extensive mats than those found in the Scottish Highlands.
+The wet climate, with annual precipitation exceeding 4000mm in central areas, combined with acidic rock and intensive grazing, creates challenging conditions for lichen growth.
+However, some species persist in sheltered locations, particularly in gullies and on boulders around tarns, where they form distinct zonation patterns related to water levels and exposure.